tanaya020305/Terraform-project/README.md

 ## Assignment Overview

-This repository contains the Terraform tutorials completed as part of Assignment 5 – Terraform Fundamentals.
+This repository contains the Terraform tutorials completed of Terraform Fundamentals.

 ---